Mike-Simmons-DA/Data-Cleaning-SQL/README.md

 Data Cleaning Project
-Project Overview
+Project Overview:
 This project focuses on cleaning and preparing data using SQL.
-The dataset used in this project contains [describe the dataset briefly, including its source, format, and size].

 Goals
 The primary goals of this project are: